 5. Levels of Testing

 The test estimation effort is also impacted by the varying test levels that may be necessary during the implementation and test phases of the Software Project.
 The Software Test Plan (STP) is developed to document the test methodology and plans.
 The major test cycles applicable throughout software development are shown graphically and described below.
 Further information on test planning can be found in SWE-104.
-Software Assurance (SA) is typically present at the Flight Software (FSW) Acceptance Review.
+Software Assurance (SA) is typically present at the Flight Software (FSW)

 5.1 Unit Test